-Task 1.
-The DQHO partners with the LTCA Monitoring and Oversight Division to conduct a comprehensive program evaluation of the previous EPD waiver program.
-This evaluation will include an analysis of all components of the EPD waiver.
-It shall include an iterative process for assessing quality performance, identify opportunities for improvement, and outline recommendations for targeted quality improvement processes and measuring and monitoring of the program's overall effectiveness.
-This evaluation will be completed by April 2017.
+DQHO partners with LTCA to conduct comprehensive review for assessing the overall performance of the EPD Waiver.
+It includes an iterative process for assessing performance, identifies opportunities for improvement, and outlines recommendations for targeted quality improvement processes and measuring and monitoring the program's overall effectiveness.
+Additionally, all applicable providers shall be subject to quality standards, including but not limited to, guidance issued by the CMS, and rules issued by DHCF's quality improvement activities.